 Schedule: On going, depending on the availability of attendees.

 Each session can last up to 2 hours.

 Group size: Maximum of 5

 Need more information?
 Check out our FAQs or contact the Sine FM team.

-> - Do I need any particular skills? - The workshops are for anyone who are interested in getting involved in community media or those who are interested in writing for radio.
+- Do I need any particular skills? - The workshops are for anyone interested in getting involved in community media or those who are interested in writing for radio.
 Learners who have some previous experience of community media and/or creative writing will find their knowledge particularly useful.
 You should have an interest in radio as a creative platform.

-> - How will I be taught, and will there by any work outside the session? - You are expected to do exercises arising from discussion during the session.
-You will also be given time in the session discuss issues with the tutor.
-As this is only a one off session, there are no associated work outside the session.
+- How will I be taught, and will there by any work outside the session? - You are expected to do exercises arising from discussion during the session.
+You will also be given time in the session to discuss issues with the tutor.
+As this is only a one off session, there is no associated work outside the session.

-> - Are there any other costs?
+- Are there any other costs?
 Is there anything I need to bring? - For all workshops, there are no costs involved for Doncater residents.
 If you live out of the Doncaster area, contact us and we can discuss potential costs.
 You do not need to bring any other materials for either of the workshops.

 - Do I need to have an interview before I can enrol? - It's not really an interview, but more of 'meeting up'.
 You would need to complete an Expression of Interest Form and we also need to go through an induction with you, so we need to meet you personally before you can start the course.

 - What feedback will I get? - You will receive regular feedback from your tutor throughout the session, as and when appropriate.
 At the end of the session, you and your tutor will discuss the possible progression.